GabeAl/NINJA-OPS/README.md

-0. To use the wrapper, make sure you have the a version of Python 2.7 installed on your computer.
+0. To use the wrapper, you need to have a version of Python 2.7 installed on your computer.
+If you have a recent version of the Mac OS or Linux/Unix OS then you will already have Python 2.7.
+You can test this by opening the terminal and typing "Python".
+It will print the version.
+Then type "exit()" to quit.
+If you have Windows you may need to install Python.
 Python can be found at https://www.python.org/downloads/
 1. Download and unzip the ninja package.
 2. Download and unzip bowtie2 ( http://sourceforge.net/projects/bowtie-bio/files/bowtie2/ ).
 If you wish to use a different sequence aligner, you cannot run the wrapper ninja.py.
 Instructions below.
 3. Copy the executable "bowtie2-align-s" and paste it to the main folder of the ninja package.
 Alternatively, you can add the bowtie2-align-s executable (or all Bowtie2 executables) to your system PATH variable.